cybenigma/AverageAthlete/README.md

-# Node.js Loginapp
+# Node.js Average Athlete

-This is a user login and registration app using Node.js, Express, Passport and Mongoose.
-It is part of the YouTube series [here](https://www.youtube.com/watch?v=Z1ktxiqyiLA)
+This is a user login and registration, race tracker and workout tracker app using Node.js, Express, Passport and Mongoose.

 ### Version
 1.1.0